The Magus, QBL, Sphinx, Tarot Knights

 Tarot Knights

-Tarot Knights are representative of the forceful Fire aspect of their respective element Fire, Water, Air or Earth.
-Fire of Fire, Fire of Water, Fire of Air and Fire of Earth.
+Tarot Knights are representative of the forceful Fire aspect of their respective elements Fire, Water, Air, or Earth.
+Fire of Fire, Fire of Water, Fire of Air, and Fire of Earth.

-These personality types are appropriated to the cardinal signs of the zodiac.
+These personality types are appropriate to the cardinal signs of the zodiac.
 Fire of Fire Aries, Fire of Water Cancer, Fire of Air Libra and Fire of Earth Capricorn.

-Uranus is a radical planet expressing disruptive, erratic and revolutionary behaviour.
-It is a planet that expresses itself through the bizarre, innovative and unexpected.
+Uranus is a radical planet expressing disruptive, erratic, and revolutionary behavior.
+It is a planet that expresses itself through the bizarre, innovative, and unexpected.

 An individual associated with one of the four Knight personality types will be perceived as sudden in action, maybe even violet but these traits are of short duration.